 Everyone can think!
 Everyone has feelings!
 Autistic people might not be able to speak.

-We might have a hard time showing how we feel.

-But that does not mean we can't think.

-It doesn't mean we don't have feelings.
+We might have a hard time showing how we feel, but that does not mean we can't think or that we don't have feelings.

 People shouldn't assume what we think or feel based on if we can speak.
 They shouldn't assume what we think or feel based on if we show our feelings.